 Server configuration

-This page explains the configuration options in /etc/zulip/settings.py
+This page explains the configuration options in /etc/zulip/settings.py, the

 main configuration file used by system administrators to configure their Zulip